Ladysnake/Ladysnake.github.io/wiki/requiem/configuration.md

 - `gravity`(float): this number will be subtracted from the entity's vertical velocity each tick.
 Stacks with regular minecraft gravity.
 May be negative for inverted gravity.
 - `fallSpeedModifier`(float): each tick the entity is falling, its vertical velocity will be multiplied by this amount.
 - `inertia`(float, \[0,1\] range): every tick, the movement input is interpolated with the previous speed according to this value.
 An inertia of 1 means it is impossible to change direction or speed.

+### Mob Item Overrides

+Requiem allows one to override the behavior of an item when it is used by a possessed mob.
+This is done through files in the `requiem/mob_items` directory.
+Each file describes a single override, and contains the following fields:

+- `schema_version`(int): the version of the data format being used.
+As of 1.7.0, must be 0.
+- `priority`(int, optional): the priority of the scenario.
+Higher priority scenarios are tested first.
+Defaults to 100.
+- `enabled`(bool, optional): whether this override is enabled or not.
+Mainly used to disable existing overrides through datapacks.
+Defaults to `true`.
+- `tooltip`(text, optional): the text to display in the item's tooltip when the conditions are fulfilled.
+If unspecified, no tooltip will be displayed.
+- `possessed`(entity predicate, optional): a predicate for the possessed entity "using" the item.
+- `used_item`(item predicate, optional): a predicate for the item stack being used
+- `use_time`(int, optional): the time to play a use animation for.
+Defaults to 0.
+- `result`:
+  - `action`(string): as of 1.7.0, with no add-on, can be one of the following:
+    - `requiem:pass`: lets the default item behavior take place
+    - `requiem:fail`: prevents the item from being used
+    - `requiem:cure`: attempts to start a curing process
+    - `requiem:eat_to_heal`: available only for food items; converts the food's hunger value to HP
+    - `requiem:replace_bone`: available only for skeleton entities; heals 2 hearts
+  - `cooldown`(int, optional): the cooldown before another item of the same type can be used